jjvanzon/Circular-Language-Spec-Plans/done/2008-09-2---parameters-spec-plan.md

 - Gave articles a parameters-specific article name.
 - Setting up article list.
 - Isolated version.
-- Turned preparation work 'Encircle General' into a separate project.
+- Turned preparation work 'Circular General' into a separate project.
-- Made the next project also an 'Organize Encircle Ideas' project.
+- Made the next project also an 'Organize Circular Ideas' project.
 - Wrapped up project description.
 - Reflected on how this project progressed.